Forecasting with time series imaging: Time series forecasting with image features

 \section{Time series forecasting with image features}

-We aim to find the best forecasting method among a pool of candidate forecasting methods or their best combination.
+We aim to find the optimal combination of a pool of candidate forecasting methods.
 The essence is to link the knowledge of forecasting errors from different forecasting methods to time series features.
 Therefore, in this section, we focus on the mapping from the time series image features to forecasting method performances.
-We use the nine most popular time series forecasting methods as candidates for forecast combination, which are also used in many recent studies \citep{Thiyanga2018,kang2019bmsr,kang2019gratis}.
-They are the automated ARIMA algorithm (ARIMA), automated exponential smoothing algorithm (ETS), NNET-AR model applying a feedforward neural network using autoregressive inputs (NNET-AR), TBATS model (exponential smoothing state space model with a Box-Cox transformation, ARMA errors, trend and seasonal components), seasonal and trend decomposition using LOESS with AR modeling of the seasonally adjusted series (STL-AR), random walk with drift (RW-DRIFT), theta method (THETA), na\"ive (NAIVE), and seasonal na\"ive (SNAIVE).
+We use nine most popular time series forecasting methods as candidates for forecast combination, which are also used in many recent studies \citep{Thiyanga2018,kang2019bmsr,kang2019gratis}.
+They are the automated ARIMA algorithm (ARIMA), automated exponential smoothing algorithm (ETS), feed-forward neural network using autoregressive inputs (NNET-AR), exponential smoothing state space model with a Box-Cox transformation (TBATS), seasonal and trend decomposition using LOESS with AR modeling of the seasonally adjusted series (STLM-AR), random walk with drift (RW-DRIFT), theta method (THETA), na\"ive (NAIVE), and seasonal na\"ive (SNAIVE).
 They are described in Table~\ref{tab:ninemethods} and implemented in the \textbf{R} package \pkg{forecast} \citep{hyndman2018forecast}.

-To validate the effectiveness of our image features of the time series, we follow the work of \citet{Thiyanga2018}, who proposed a model-averaging method based on $42$ manually curated time series features and won second place in the M4 Competition \citep{M42018}, to obtain the weights for forecast combination based on our image features.
-To make our proposed method comparable with those in M4, we use the overall weighted average (OWA) is used to measure the forecasting accuracies as in the M4 Competition, which is an overall indicator of two accuracy measures, the mean absolute scaled error (MASE) and the symmetric mean absolute percentage error (sMAPE).
-The individual measures are calculated as follows:
+To validate the effectiveness of our image features of the time series, we follow the work of \citet{Thiyanga2018}, who proposed a model-averaging method based on $42$ manually curated time series features and won the second place in the M4 competition \citep{makridakis2019}, to obtain the weights for forecast combination based on our image features.
+To make our proposed method comparable with those in M4, we use the overall weighted average (OWA) to measure the forecasting accuracies, as used in the M4 competition.
+OWA is an overall indicator of two accuracy measures, the mean absolute scaled error (MASE) and the symmetric mean absolute percentage error (sMAPE).
+The individual measures are calculated as follows.

-where $Y_{t}$ is the real value of the time series at point $t$, $\hat{Y}_{t}$ is the point forecast, $h$ is the forecasting horizon and $m$ is the frequency of the data (e.g., $4$ for quarterly series), and Na\"ive2 is equivalent to the na\"ive (NAIVE) method applied to a time series adjusted for seasonal factors.
+where $Y_{t}$ is the real value of the time series at point $t$, $\hat{Y}_{t}$ is the point forecast, $h$ is the forecasting horizon, and $m$ is the frequency of the data (e.g., $4$ for quarterly series).
+Na\"ive2 is equivalent to the Na\"ive (NAIVE) method but applied to the time series adjusted for seasonal factors.